-When it comes to foods with exceptional body-cleansing benefits, there are some nutritional superheroes.
+When it comes to foods with exceptional detoxifying benefits, there are some nutritional superheroes.
 As you look for more ways to improve your diet, consider integrating these recipes from the Canyon Ranch Kitchen into your “clean routine.”

 Nutrition as Prevention

 The first step in clean eating - consuming whole, unprocessed foods - is to eliminate as many toxins as possible by making educated choices.
 Being aware of what you eat, where it comes from and how it was produced makes a big difference in lightening your toxic load.

 Eating a colorful diet, filled with dark greens, ruby reds and vibrant oranges, doesn’t just make for beautiful meals—it’s a good way to make sure you’re getting a variety of vitamins and nutrients that can help prevent cancer, as well as other health concerns.

 When you think about why our bodies produce inflammation, it may seem counterintuitive to want to seek out foods that fight it.
 But there is such a thing as too much inflammation, and diet can play a big role in preventing it.